LucasCoelhoSantos/LucasCoelhoSantos/README.md

 # About me
  I have 18 years old and started studying programing recently.
-I'm not so good yet, but I keep practicing every day to be a better programmer.
+I'm not so good yet, but I keep practicing every day to be come an excellent programmer.

  ## Technologies I tried
  Tech | How much I like